leangjia/blender_docs/manual/sculpt_paint/sculpting/tools/cloth_filter.rst

    How much the applied forces are propagated through the cloth.

 Use Face Sets
-   Only applies the mesh filter to the vertices assigned to the :ref:`Face Set <sculpting-editing-facesets>` that is under the mouse.
+   Only applies the cloth forces to the vertices assigned to the :ref:`Face Set <sculpting-editing-facesets>` that are under the mouse.